vobyjs/voby/README.md

 #### `Portal`

-This components mounts its children inside a provided DOM element, or inside `document.body` otherwise.
+This component mounts its children inside a provided DOM element, or inside `document.body` otherwise.

 Events will propagate according to the natural DOM hierarchy, not the components hierarchy.